Thursday, October 13, 2011

 Employee Viewpoint Survey.
 The survey, conducted by the Office of Personnel Management, measured responses from more than

+250,000 federal employees across the nation.
 “This survey confirms what many of us already know: Social Security

 is a wonderful place to work,” said Michael J. Astrue, Commissioner of Social Security.
 “The fact that our own

 employees rank us among the leaders in federal government speaks to the satisfaction that working for Social Security brings.”
+Social Security earned the number four ranking in two of four categories: leadership & knowledge management, as well

 as job satisfaction.
 The leadership & knowledge management index indicates the extent employees hold their leadership

 in high regard; the job satisfaction index indicates the extent employees are satisfied with their jobs.
+The survey is

 a government-wide assessment of federal employees’ job satisfaction and perceptions of their agency.
 The Federal Employee